MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ## P

+### Payment proposal

+A proposal that is created to schedule and create Accounts Payable payments to suppliers.

 ### Per-diem

 Per-diem refers to the daily allowance paid to employees for expenses incurred while traveling for work.
 Depending upon company policy, these expenses can include lodging, meals, and other incidental expenses.